binaryoutcast/klondike/README.md

 Otherwise, it's KDE on Fedora.
 Just plan to come here before bothering Fedora flora to be sure it isn't something unique to Klondike ;)

 ### What it is **NOT**:
-- Just identical to the Fedora KDE Sig configuration with the relevant components re-added.
+- Just identical to the Fedora KDE Spin configuration with the relevant components re-added.
 - An excuse to ignore wayland and the issues you are facing using it.
 - Zero effort for sole gain.

-### Changes from the Fedora KDE SIG:
+### Changes from the Fedora KDE Spin:
 - TBA

 ### Current Status: